mopidy/mopidy/docs/installation/index.rst

        sudo easy_install pip

 #.
-Then get, build, and install the latest releast of pyspotify, pylast,
+Then get, build, and install the latest release of pyspotify, pylast,
    and Mopidy using Pip::

        sudo pip install -U pyspotify pylast mopidy